otsohelos/ot_harjoitustyo/MapGenerator/documentation/User Manual.md

 ### Redo rivers

-(Visible only if the rivers are visible.)
-Re-randomizes rivers and displays them is any were made.
+(This button is visible only if the rivers are visible.)
+Re-randomizes rivers.

 ### Show terrain